rit-spex/SPEX-Project-Definition-Documents/README.md

 ## Why use LaTeX instead of a regular word processor?
 LaTeX is not a word processor.
 It allows you to write content without worrying about formatting or typesetting -- LaTeX handles all the organization, placement of text, spacing, headings, and so on.
 It is the de facto standard for technical and scientific documents, and it is beneficial for you to be at least somewhat familiar with using it, especially if you plan to do research in the future.
 For more about LaTeX, [visit their homepage](https://www.latex-project.org/about/).

+## But I don't know how to write LaTeX code!
+Fear not, my apprentice.
+LaTeX can be tricky to work with, especially when starting out.
+Lucky for you there is a vibrant TeX community on [stack exchange](https://tex.stackexchange.com/) and across the web.
+I recommend new users to modify templates, ask lots of questions, and experiment.

+Answers to frequently asked questions are found at the [end of this Readme](#how-to-latex).

 ## The template is broken or missing something important!
 Let us know in the [Issue Tracker](https://github.com/RIT-Space-Exploration/SPEX-Standard-Proposal/issues) so we can fix it!